Australia asks Google to remove images from top of sacred site Uluru

 TORSTEN BLACKWOOD/AFP/AFP/Getty Images

 Google is "supportive of this request and is in the process of removing the content," Parks Australia said in a statement.
-CNN has contacted Google for comment.

 "Parks Australia alerted Google Australia to the user-generated images from the Uluru summit that have been posted on their mapping platform and requested that the content be removed in accordance with the wishes of Anangu, Uluru's traditional owners, and the national park's Film and Photography Guidelines," the statement added.

-A spokesperson for Google told CNN affiliate 7News: "We understand Uluru-Kata Tjuta National Park is deeply sacred to the Anangu people.
-As soon as Parks Australia raised their concerns about this user contribution, we removed the imagery."
+A spokesperson for Google told CNN in a statement: "We understand Uluru-Kata Tjuta National Park is deeply sacred to the Anangu people."

+The company added that it removed the imagery "as soon as Parks Australia raised their concerns about the user contribution," but pictures from the summit remained visible on the platform on Thursday.

 Tens of thousands of tourists climbed the site, formerly known as Ayers Rock, each year until it was closed in October 2019.